NoemiVergopolan/page/content/HydroBlocks/index.md

 # HydroBlocks
 ## A field-scale resolving land surface model over continental extents

 HydroBlocks is a hyper-resolution field-scale resolving land surface model that accounts for the water, energy, and carbon balance to solve land surface processes at high spatial and temporal resolutions.
-HydroBlocks leverages the repeating spatial patterns over the landscape by implementing a hierarchical clustering algorithm to define its computational mesh ([Chaney et al., 2016](https://doi.org/10.1002/hyp.10891); [2021](../publication/2021_chaney_hydroblocks_two_way_coupling)).
+HydroBlocks leverages the repeating spatial patterns over the landscape by implementing a hierarchical clustering algorithm to define its computational mesh ([2021](../publication/2021_chaney_hydroblocks_two_way_coupling)).
 This algorithm clusters the fine-scale drivers of the landscape spatial heterogeneity (e.g., 30-m land cover, soil properties, topography data) into complex tiles/clusters of similar hydrologic behavior (i.e., hydrological response units, HRUs).
 In this way, by simulating hydrological processes with HRUs instead of regular grids, HydroBlocks yields an effective 30-m spatial resolution while leveraging the complex physics of land surface models and reducing the computational requirements (Figure 1).

 {{< figure src="scheme.png" caption="HydroBlocks uses a hierarchical clustering scheme to define the hydrologic response units (HRUs) by clustering the high-resolution drivers of the landscape heterogeneity.
 The top illustration shows a simplistic example with 3 HRUs.
 In reality, 100--300 HRUs may be needed to represent the landscape heterogeneity of a catchment.
 In HydroBlocks, the HRUs interact with each other via surface and subsurface flow." numbered="true" width="70%" >}}